vvarik/32drugs/README.md

     Experience tells that at OD<sub>595</sub> with 30 µL/well in LB, the limit of detection is ~0.03.
 So the final step for deriving background subtracted ODs is to constrain OD at 0.03.
 Multiple ways are again possible, I would go for `ifelse` statement.
-Now, plot as you did above.
+Finally, plot the result as you did above.

     ![](doc/tasks/05_out.png)